philanc/minisock/README.md

 	is created and not bound. if addr is "\x0a", an AF_INET6 socket is created and not bound. if addr length is > 1, the socket is created and bound.
-	return socket file descriptor as integer or nil, errmsg
+	return the socket file descriptor as integer or nil, errmsg

 sendto(fd, addr, msg)
 	send a message on a socket